Birational geometry of foliations associated to simple derivations: Birational geometry of examples and proof of Theorem -

 \end{exa}

 \begin{exa} This example is not of Shamsuddin type but is of Riccati type.
 From \cite{Moulin} (see also \cite{CouQuad}) we consider the foliation of degree $ 2 $ in the projective plane associated to

-At the horizontal infinity point there is a radial point (Milnor number $m=1$), whose blowing-up produces a Riccati foliation completely transverse to the exceptional line $E_1$.
-There is a nilpotent singularity at the vertical infinity point whose Milnor number is $m=6$ (thanks to Darboux's formula in the plane).
-The blowing-up at the nilpotent point produces an invariant exceptional curve $E_2$ having just one quadratic singularity, at the intersection with $\overline{L}$ at infinity.
-The blowing-up at this quadratic singularity produces three singularities along $E_3$: two of them being non-degenerate and reduced singularities, placed at the intersections of $E_3$ with $\overline{L}$ and $E_2$, and a third one being a saddle-node, with strong separatrix $E_3$.
-We assert that the Milnor number of this saddle-node is $m=4$: indeed, it follows from the diagram on the top of \cite[p.
-56]{BrBG} and the fact that a nilpotent point in $\P^2$ has $m=6$.
+At the horizontal infinity point there is a radial point (Milnor number $\mu=1$), whose blowing-up produces a Riccati foliation completely transverse to the exceptional line $E_1$.
+There is a nilpotent singularity at the vertical infinity point whose Milnor number is $\mu=6$ (thanks to Darboux's formula in the plane, \textit{cf.} \cite[p.
+19]{BrBG}).
+The blowing-up at the nilpotent singular point produces an invariant exceptional curve $E_2$ having just one quadratic singularity, at the intersection with $\overline{L}$.
+The blowing-up at this quadratic singularity produces three singularities along $E_3$: two of them being non-degenerate reduced singularities, placed at the intersections of $E_3$ with $\overline{L}$ and $E_2$, and a third one being a saddle-node, with strong separatrix $E_3$.
+We assert that the Milnor number of this saddle-node is $\mu =4$: indeed, it follows from the diagram on the top of \cite[p.
+47]{BrBG} and the fact that a nilpotent singular point in $\P^2$ has Milnor number $\mu=6$.

-The foliation obtained is not a nef model.
-The morphism $\rho = \rho_2\circ \rho_1$ contracts two $(-2)$-curves and produces a singular surface with two quotient singularities $q_1,q_2$ along the strict transform of $E_3$ (where there is also a saddle-node with Milnor number $m= 4$).
+The foliation obtained is not a nef model for the original Riccati foliation; denote as $\pi$ the corresponding adapted fibration.
+The morphism $\rho = \rho_2\circ \rho_1$ contracts two $(-2)$-curves and produces a singular surface with two quotient singularities $q_1,q_2$ along the strict transform of $E_3$ (where there is also a saddle-node with Milnor number $\mu= 4$).
+The resulting foliation of this surface is nef.